The Diesel Page

 The 6.5TD Project Truck was accompanied on that trip by the 2001 GMC crew cab Duramax/Allison shown above, which was towing a similarly sized travel-trailer.
 Aside from being competitive with a Ford 7.3L Powerstroke & Dodge 5.9L Cummins, we also know that a properly equipped 6.5 compared favorably to the 2001 model-year Duramax powered GM truck while traveling cross-country.

-The complete 6.5TD Power Project Series (containing more than 20 pages and dozens of photos) is available as part of the 6.5L Turbo Diesel Volume I (135 pages in total).
-This series shows every detail of the 6.5TD engine buildup and truck modifications.
+The complete 6.5TD Power Project Series is available as part of the "updated for 2018" 6.5L Turbo Diesel Volume I. This series shows every detail of the 6.5TD engine buildup and truck modifications.
 The final segment in the Project series ends with a feature article covering the performance Pull-Off competition in the fall of 1999, where we compared the Power Project 6.5L Turbodiesel to a new 1999 Ford Super Duty PSD and Dodge ISB 24-valve Cummins in a formal power contest moderated by the staff of Four Wheeler magazine.
-The latest 6.5L Turbo Diesel Volume II (160 pages in total) and 6.5L Turbo Diesel Volume III (132 pages) are also available, which builds on what we learned about 6.5L TD power since completing TDP's 6.5TD Power Project, and shows how to build-in even more power and durability.
+The latest 6.5L Turbo Diesel Volume II (160 pages in total) and 6.5L Turbo Diesel Volume III are also available, which builds on what we learned about 6.5L TD power since completing TDP's 6.5TD Power Project, and shows how to build-in even more power and durability.
 These three volumes each cover their own unique range of subjects, and expand on our theme of making the most power with the 6.5L Turbo Diesel while maintaining the long-term reliability and durability GM owners expect.

 This is about competitive 6.5L Turbo Diesel power, combined with the great looks and smooth ride of a General Motors classic C/K truck.
 Even today, The Diesel Page's 6.5TD Power Project remains a proven concept, with proven performance and durability...

 Postscript: The 6.5TD Power Project truck was sold in the spring of 2006 to a fellow TDP member who resides in California.
 We'll stay in touch.